 - The Boeing Company and Beck and the Teamsters continued to recruit strikers.

 - The provisions of the new Taft-Hartley Act made the strike more difficult to win.

-The Boeing Company took the workers back because it was accruing a large financial burden with a fine of $172,000 per day from the NLRB reinstatement order, and, probably, most importantly, high military authorities wanted no further delay in production of the B50 because of Cold War pressures.
+The Boeing Company took the workers back because it was accruing a large financial burden with a fine of $172,000 per day from the NLRB reinstatement order, and, probably most importantly, high military authorities wanted no further delay in production of the B50 because of Cold War pressures.

 This set the stage for the NLRB election between Machinists' Union District Lodge 751, International Brotherhood of Teamsters Local 451, and the Taft-Hartley required "No Union."
 The International Association of Machinists, District Lodge 751's national union, was outside the AFL and had been since 1945.
 In the minds of other AFL affiliates that made IAM local unions the same as renegade unions and so-called fair game for raiding.
-Though some AFL and CIO unions supported District Lodge 751, the powerful Seattle Central Labor Council threw its support behind William Allan's "labor statesman" Dave Beck and Local 451.
+Though some AFL and CIO unions supported District Lodge 751, the powerful Seattle Central Labor Council threw its support behind William Allen's "labor statesman" Dave Beck and Local 451.

 The NLRB set the election for November 1, 1949.
 Despite the help of AFL president William Green, Beck's Teamsters lost that election.
 District Lodge 751 received 8,107 votes; the Teamsters Local 451 received 4,127 votes, and the Taft-Hartley "No union" received a mere 401 votes.